r04nx/Municipality-Complaint-Manager/README.md

 		<li>Employees can log in to the application using their credentials</li>
 		<li>Employees can view all complaints, track expenses, and perform various actions on complaints</li>
 	</ol>

+	<h2>How to Use</h2>

+<p>Municipality Complaint Manager is an easy-to-use web application that simplifies the process of registering complaints to the municipality corporation.
+It provides a user-friendly interface to the citizens, and helps the municipality corporation to efficiently manage the complaints and expenses.
+The certificate generation feature is a unique addition to appreciate the citizens for their efforts in keeping the city clean and maintained.</p>

 </body>